US May Be Poised To Take More Serious Action Over Khashoggi Murder

 “We are taking strong steps, such as revoking the visas of Saudi officials and considering examining the applicability of the global Magnitsky sanctions [which targets people responsible for human rights violations or corruption].”

-And while he seemed to be pleased that some steps had so far been taken, he also appeared to feel that more serious action should still be taken, although what he had up his sleeve he did not share.
+And while he seemed to be pleased that some steps had been taken so far, he also appeared to feel that more serious action should still be taken, although what he had up his sleeve he did not share.

 “One of the current flash points is the killing of #Saudi journalist #JamalKhashoggi” – Amb.
 David Hale on U.S. foreign policy priorities in the Middle East #MEIconf pic.twitter.com/BEFciSWrVY MiddleEastInst RT #futurerisk